 - Yield: Because yield is paramount to most growers, Johnny's evaluates the marketable versus unmarketable yields of varieties in our tomato line to determine the best overall combination of yield, flavor, and texture.

-With over a dozen different categories and scores of varieties to choose from, you can enjoy old favorites and reliable performers, as well as explore new types that hold potential for your unique needs.
-Choose by color, shape, growing method, and more….
+With over a dozen different categories and scores of varieties to choose from, you can enjoy old favorites and reliable performers while exploring new types holding potential for you.
+Choose by color, shape, growing method, and more.